yugabyte/yugabyte-db/docs/content/preview/manage/data-migration/bulk-export-ysql.md

 {{<api-tabs>}}

 The recommended way to export data from PostgreSQL for purposes of importing it to YugabyteDB is via CSV files using the COPY command.

-However, for exporting an entire database that consists of smaller datasets, you can use the YugabyteDB [`ysql_dump`](../../../admin/ysql-dump/) utility.
+To export an entire database that consists of smaller datasets, you can also use the YugabyteDB [ysql_dump](../../../admin/ysql-dump/) utility.

 {{< tip title="Migrate using YugabyteDB Voyager" >}}
 To automate your migration from PostgreSQL to YugabyteDB, use [YugabyteDB Voyager](../../../yugabyte-voyager/).
 To learn more, refer to the [export schema](../../../yugabyte-voyager/migrate/migrate-steps/#export-schema) and [export data](../../../yugabyte-voyager/migrate/migrate-steps/#export-data) steps.